CHARLES VINCENT VICKERSTAFF

 Wharfe Road, Radcliffe on Trent

 He took employment at Notts County Mental Hospital on October 27th 1919 and worked there for two and a half years.
 Charles Vickerstaff was one of 73 staff dismissed from Notts County Mental Hospital in April 1922 following a strike by female nurses, male attendants and kitchen staff.
 After the strike Charles Vickerstaff and John Mason (also on the Radcliffe on Trent Roll of Honour) were employed at Caterham Mental Hospital, a large institution in Surrey; they lived in the same street in Caterham.
 Charles married Amy Waterfield, one of the striking nurses.
 He registered with the General Nursing Council on 16 October 1925.

 1922 Electoral Register

 Address: Nottinghamshire County Mental Hospital, Saxondale, Radcliffe on Trent

 On electoral rolls for Surrey from 1923 onwards.

 Address: 23 Homestead Road, Caterham, Surrey

-Household: living with wife Amy, sons Kenneth and Philip, at school and Ellen Langham, born 1868
+Household: living with wife Amy, sons Douglas, a delivery boy grocery and provisions, Kenneth and Philip, at school and Ellen Langham, born 1868

 Reasons for inclusion on Radcliffe on Trent Roll of Honour